Yandex Cloud

 Terraform

-1. Create a Managed Service for MySQL® source cluster with your preferred configuration.
+1. Create a Managed Service for MySQL® source cluster with any suitable configuration.

 2. Create a bucket in Yandex Object Storage.